GitSparTV/GitSparTV/lua-portfolio.md

   </p>
 </details>

-## Unversity admission advisor
+## University admission advisor

-Before university bot I made a bot (with the same configuration) that was fetching admission lists from universities, parsing them, finding people across lists and calculating my chance to get passed for that speciality.
+Before university bot I made a bot (with the same configuration) that was fetching admission lists from universities, parsing them, finding people across lists and calculating my chance to get passed for that specialty.

 <details>
   <summary>Image (click to show)</summary>